udevbe/greenfield/README.md

 This application endpoint daemon presents itself as a locally running wayland compositor while in reality it forwards (nearly) all messages between the the actual browser compositor & the native application.
 The in-browser compositor is not limited to handling a single application endpoint.
 Any number of endpoints can establish a connection.
-As a consequence **different wayland application can run on different physical hosts while still being connected to the same compositor.**
+As a consequence **different wayland applications can run on different physical hosts while being connected to the same compositor.**

 The process serving the compositor JavaScript & HTML files also functions as the discovery point between application endpoints and connected browser compositors.
 It allows for application endpoints and connected browsers to setup a